AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-tableofcontents.md

 >
 >Drop-down list item supports the `state` attribute selector, which can be used to apply different skins to hover and selected item states.

-Example - set up a drop-down item with a Helvetica 14 pixel font and 19 pixel high.
+Example - set up a drop-down item with a Helvetica® 14 pixel font and 19 pixel high.
 An item has a dark gray background on hover and a light gray background when selected:

 ```
 .s7ecatalogsearchviewer .s7tableofcontents .s7panel .s7item {